-The ecru poplin shirt from Turnbull & Asser has a spread collar, a placket front and two-button cocktail cuffs.
+The ecru silk shirt from Turnbull & Asser has a spread collar, a front placket and two-button cocktail cuffs.
 The back of the shirt is shaped with two darts, though the shirt still has generous fit.
 Bond ties his dark blue grenadine tie in a very small four-in-hand knot.
 Bond places a folded white linen handkerchief in his breast pocket.
 Navy socks match the suit, and Bond’s shoes are black three-eyelet derbys.

 Bond wears an all black outfit for two nighttime excursions in Moonraker.
 The shirt is unique for it’s zip that goes halfway down the chest.
 The zip fastening is black and has a fine tooth.
 The shirt has a point collar (the same point collar that Frank Foster made for the rest of Moore’s shirts), a patch breasted pocket and 1-button mitre cuffs with smoked mother of pearl buttons sewn with black thread.
 The material of the shirt is most likely a soft polyester.

 The slightly flared trousers have a plain front with one pocket on the back right but none on the sides or front.
 Bond wears a black belt with a brass buckle, matching his black, leather-soled horse-bit slip-ons.